 - SL.1.
 Prepare for and participate in conversations across a range of topics, types, and forums, building on others' ideas and expressing their own. - SL.2.
-Integrate and evaluate information presented in diverse media and formats, including point of view, reasoning, and use of evidence and rhetoric. - R.4.
+Integrate and evaluate information presented in diverse media and formats, including point of view, reasoning, and use of evidence and rhetoric. - SL.3 Present information and supporting evidence appropriate to task, purpose, and audience so listeners can follow the line of reasoning and incorporate multimedia when appropriate. - R.4.
 Read various texts closely to determine what each text explicitly says and to make logical inferences; cite specific textual evidence to support conclusions drawn from the texts. - R.5 Provide an accurate summary of various texts; determine the central idea(s) or theme(s) and analyze its development throughout each text. - R.6.
-Analyze how and why individuals, events, and ideas develop and interact over the course of a text. - R.9.
-Assess how perspective or purpose shapes the content and style of various texts - R.10.
-Evaluate the argument and specific claims in various texts.
+Analyze how and why individuals, events, and ideas develop and interact over the course of a text. - R.8 Analyze the structure of various texts, including how the features and components relate to each other and the whole. - R.9.
+Assess how perspective or purpose shapes the content and style of various texts. - R.10 Evaluate the argument and specific claims in various texts.